rfenters95/RRTT/README.md

 <a name="download"></a>
 Coming Soon

-## User Guide
+## Setup
 <a name="guide"></a>

-Coming Soon
+### Linux

+####
-Linux users need to add yourselves to the Dialout group to communicate with serial devices.
-To do so:
+1. Users need to add yourselves to the Dialout group to communicate with serial devices.
+To do so follow the instructions below:
-* Open terminal
+    1. Open terminal
-* Execute the following command `sudo usermod -a -G dialout <USER>` (replace `<USER>` with the user to be added).
+    1. Execute the following command `sudo usermod -a -G dialout <USER>` (replace `<USER>` with the user to be added).
-* Logout and Log back in to enable changes.
+    1. Logout and Log back in to enable changes.

 ## Contribute
 <a name="contribute"></a>